cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

       }
 ```

-Each element of this json object describes database table information.
+Each element of this JSON object describes database table information.
 You need to add a new JSON element with
 your new table information.

 #### Structure of JSON element